The New Zealand Eating Behaviour Questionnaire Platform

 Place the slider at the point on the line you agree most with.

-When I feel emotionally upset or when someone lets me down, I have a strong desire to reward myself with food.
+When I feel emotionally upset or when someone lets me down,

 Definitely FALSE Undecided Definitely TRUE